RaisimUnreal

 Windows

-If you run the raisimUnreal app, it will guide you for installation of dependencies.
+If you run the RaisimUnreal app, it will guide you through dependency installation.

 Linux

 • Latest graphics driver.
-If you use pytorch, use the driver version that Cuda installs.
-(The driver will be installed if you follow their instructions.).
+If you use PyTorch, use the driver version installed with CUDA (following the PyTorch installation instructions).
 Otherwise, use the latest version.

 User Interface

-There are three topmost menu panels: the main menu, object list menu, and object spawner menu.
-You can press m to switch the menu panel or to hide them.
+There are three top-level menu panels: the main menu, object list menu, and object spawner menu.
+You can press m to cycle the panels or hide them.

-The main menu contains connection-related widgets, visualization related-widgets, and interaction-related widgets.
-Most of the widget items have a corresponding a keyboard binding.
+The main menu contains connection, visualization, and interaction widgets.
+Most items have a corresponding keyboard binding.

-The object list menu list all objects in the world.
+The object list menu lists all objects in the world.
 You can click the object button to focus on the object.
-You can also type in the search bar to find an object with a specific name (the name can be set by raisim::Object::setName).
+You can also type in the search bar to find an object with a specific name (set via raisim::Object::setName).

-The object spawner menu allows you to spawn new objects in the map.
+The object spawner menu allows you to spawn new objects into the map.
 You can set the initial state of the object as well.

-There are also a few sub-menus which can be created at need.
+There are also a few sub-menus that can be created as needed.

 The object menu is created when an object is focused.
-You can focus on an object by clicking either the object in the scene or the object button in the object list menu to select an object.
+You can focus on an object by clicking it in the scene or by selecting it in the object list menu.
 You can also focus on an object from the server side using raisim::RaisimServer::focusOn.
 Once the object is focused, you can read about states of the object, frames associated with the object, and joints of the object.

 The event menu is created when you press tab.
-It lists events happened during the execution.
-It might be useful for debugging.
+It lists events that occurred during execution.
+It can be useful for debugging.

 The graph menu is created when you press g.
-It lists all graphs specified by the server (read the atlas.cpp example for details).
+It lists all graphs specified by the server (see the map_atlas_charts.cpp example for details).

 Interaction